ethereum/remix-project/docs/udapp.md

 modifier](http://solidity.readthedocs.io/en/develop/miscellaneous.html?highlight=pure#modifiers)
 .

-If a function requires input parameters, well, you have to put them in.
+If a function requires input parameters, well.. you gotta put them in.

 ## Inputting parameters

 ![](images/a-udapp-inputs.png)

+### Inputting parameters in the collapsed view

+(Inputting all the parameters in a single input box)
-The input box tells you what type each parameter needs to be.
++ The input box tells you what type each parameter needs to be.

-Numbers and addresses do not need to be wrapped in double quotes.
-Strings need to be wrapped.
++ Numbers and addresses do not need to be wrapped in double quotes.

-When using the input box for parameters in its "up" display, the parameters need to be separated by a comma.
++ Strings need to be wrapped.
++ Parameters are separated by commas.

 In the example above the "delegate" function has 3 parameters.

+### Inputting parameters in the expanded view
 Clicking the 'down' caret brings you to the *Multi-param Manager* - where you can input the parameters one at a time. **Much less confusing!**

 ![](images/a-udapp-multi-param-man.png)

-In the *Multi-param Manager*, strings do not need to be wrapped.
+In the expanded view, strings do not need to be wrapped.

 Clicking the clipboard icon will encode the inputs and will copy them.
 Only a valid set of inputs can be encoded.